-When is Black Friday 2021 and what will be the biggest deals?
+The best early Black Friday deals you can shop right now

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Black Friday 2021: When is it and what are the best UK deals to expect?
+Black Friday 2021: When is the UK sale and what are the best early deals from Nespresso, Samsung and more?

 Consider this your cheat sheet to the bargains that are not to be missed

-Black Friday 2021 is almost upon us and, while there is still some time until the sales bonanza officially kicks off, now is the perfect time to start getting prepared.

-Every year the event delivers millions of deals across everything from tech to beauty products, with more and more retailers joining the bargain-hunting bandwagon, from Amazon and John Lewis & Partners to Currys, Boots and Argos, just to name a few.
+November has arrived, bringing with it the countdown to Black Friday and early deals from keen-bean retailers such as Amazon, Currys, Very, Superdrug, Studio and AO.
+There are thousands of discounts to be had across a range of categories – from tech to home appliances and beauty – and thankfully we at IndyBest are here to bring you the best offers as they drop.

-The event originated in the US as a way to kick-start the Christmas shopping season the day after Thanksgiving, with brands slashing the prices of products both in-store and online.
-But it has since expanded across the pond and is no longer just a one-day sales event.
+While the sales event originated in the US as a way to kick-start the Christmas shopping season the day after Thanksgiving, it has since made its way across the pond and is no longer just a one-day bonanza.
+Boots became the first major retailer to kick off its Black Friday event for 2021 on 1 November, and plenty more have now followed suit, including Amazon.
+The retail giant’s early discounts have proved to be some of the most exciting so far – and there are set to be 20 whole days of wallet-friendly offers in the run-up to the big day.

-Each year, retailers are starting their sales earlier – last year Amazon’s deals spanned the entire month of November – and although Black Friday usually runs across the weekend beginning 26 November and into the following Monday – otherwise known as Cyber Monday – we predict there will be plenty of offers to snap up in the weeks ahead.

-Across the mega sale, IndyBest will be bringing you the biggest and best savings on everything from laptops and TVs to smartphones, coffee machines, kids’ toys, clothing, beauty, and more.
-But until then, we’re here to make sure you’re fully prepped to seek out this year’s deals.
+Despite all the action, the majority of this year’s offers are still under wraps.
+We think bargain hunters can expect offers on a whole host of big-ticket items including laptops, TVs, smartphones, Apple products and ereaders as the month progresses.
+Amazon, for instance, recently released three new versions of its popular Kindle paperwhite (£129.99, Amazon.co.uk), so we predict previous models will be heavily discounted.

+We also anticipate that gamers will be in for a treat, as Nintendo has just added a new member to its Switch family, called the Switch OLED (£309.99, Very.co.uk).
+If our bargain-hunting senses are anything to go by, its arrival might just bump the cost of previous editions down.

 Read more: